poovamraj/PinEditTextField/README.md

  [ ![Download](https://api.bintray.com/packages/poovamraj/Android-Pin-Field/PinEditTextField/images/download.svg) ](https://bintray.com/poovamraj/Android-Pin-Field/PinEditTextField/_latestVersion)[![Android Arsenal]( https://img.shields.io/badge/Android%20Arsenal-PinEditTextField-green.svg?style=flat )]( https://android-arsenal.com/details/1/7051 )

+This repository contains `PinEditTextField` that provides Pin Field widget for android with `Paste Functionality` which no other library provides.

 ## Migrate to Jitpack
 Since Bintray is shutting down, the project is migrated to Jitpack.
 You can set it up by following this method